 Consider These Facts:

 - In 2004 the Institute of Medicine (IOM) found there was sufficient evidence to link indoor mold or mildew exposure with upper respiratory tract symptoms, cough, and wheezing in otherwise healthy people.

 - The IOM also found suggestive evidence linking indoor mold or mildew exposure to respiratory illness in otherwise healthy children.

 - In 2009, the World Health Organization issued additional research in the WHO Guidelines for Indoor Air Quality: Dampness and Mould that addresses the causes and risks of poor indoor air quality.

-- Other recent studies have suggested a potential link of early mold or mildew exposure to development of asthma in some children.
+- Other recent studies have suggested a potential link of early mold or mildew exposure to the development of asthma in some children.

-Mold is found in virtually every environment and can be detected indoors and outdoors, year round.
+Mold is found in virtually every environment and can be detected indoors and outdoors, year-round.
 Mold growth is encouraged by warm and humid conditions.
 Outdoors it can be found in shady, damp areas or places where leaves or other vegetation is decomposing.
 Indoors, mold can be found where humidity levels are high, such as basements or showers.

 Most often, however, it is found in the following places: